Falinge Park High School

 - Be coherent and consistent, designed to develop creative thinkers and secure a growth mind-set

 - Invest in and extend pupils’ cultural capital

 Each year at our school has a specific purpose.
 These are:

 To provide a supportive transition and build the foundations for the future.

-To unlock the potential through the specialist pathways and through channelling a sense of community and citizenship.
+To unlock their potential through the focus curriculum and through channelling a sense of community and citizenship.

 - Years 10 + 11 – PURPOSE